Himanshuu-02/YouTube-Clone/README.md

   -create a app by using vite+react
   -create header
   -create a Hamburger dynamic menu
-  -creaate a large number of scrollable buttons
+  -create a large number of scrollable buttons
+  -create a video container
+     -inside it video card is show which is directly fetch from the youtube-API -give links of my account
+       -gitHub
+       -Instagram
+       -linkedin